Nifri2/patroni_exporter/README.md

 |`liveness`| patroni_exporter_liveness | returns `OK` what only indicates that Patroni is running, otherwise `ERROR`|
 |`check`| patroni_exporter_running_check | returns `running` when the exporter is working properly, otherwise uuuh.... probalby nothing because the process would be dead|

+## Installation

+- Install python3
+- run `pip install -r requirements.txt`
+- change the config to your needs
+- run using `python patroni_exporter.py`
+- optional: use a systemd unit to run it